ThinkingBeyond/BeyondAI-2025/Aryan Basnet, Arnav Maharjan and Ashila A M Ardiyansyah/README.md

 ## Credits

 **Student Researchers:** Arnav Maharjan (Main Contributor) & Ashila Atha Makkah Ardiyansyah
-**Mentor:** Dr. Devendra Singh Dhami
+**Research Mentor:** Dr. Devendra Singh Dhami

 ## Notes
-One of the checkpoint results for Baseline CNN is incomplete.
-This serves only to sort epoch results to prevent crashes or repeated runtime errors.
+Checkpoint saving was implemented only for Dataset 5 after we encountered runtime disconnections during earlier training sessions.
+We thought of this solution later in the project, so it wasn't applied to the first four datasets.
+This approach saves model weights after each epoch, allowing training to resume from the last checkpoint rather than restarting from scratch.
+While we didn't implement this feature across all datasets initially, we've included it in the codebase to demonstrate its utility for future work.
+This is especially valuable for resource-constrained environments like the free version of Colab, where training interruptions are common, and researchers can adopt this strategy to make their workflows more robust against crashes and runtime errors.

 ## References